WHY WE ACCEPT INSURANCE

 Many integrative practitioners choose to “opt out” of insurance, leaving their patients to pay their bills out of pocket.
-By doing so, the physician has the freedom to practice any way they desire and it removes all of the regulation that is attached to accepting insurance.
-Often this equates to a better experience for the patient and the physician, of course, can make better money while seeing fewer patients, so their own quality of life is improved.
+By doing so, the physician has the freedom to practice in any way they desire, and it removes all of the regulation that is attached to accepting insurance.
+Often this equates to a better experience for the patient, and the physician, of course, can make better money while seeing fewer patients, so their own quality of life is improved.

 Dr. Carine has chosen to continue to take insurance for the financial benefit of her patients.
 She feels that children need quality preventative care, and that not accepting insurance would limit the amount of prevention she would be able to provide.
 Therefore, as outlined above, there are pressures placed on this office that we must work around.

 We accept most of the big name insurance companies, but we urge families to email/fax us copies (front and back) of your primary, secondary, tertiary and/or Medicaid insurance.
 Without ALL of your insurance information, we cannot properly inform you.